This post may contain affiliate links. Please read my disclosure.

 Other Granola Recipes

-If you’ve tried this pumpkin granola recipe or any other recipe on Chisel & Fork, please let me know how it turned out in the comments below!
+If you’ve tried this pumpkin spice granola recipe or any other recipe on Chisel & Fork, please let me know how it turned out in the comments below!
 You can also follow me on Facebook, Instagram, Pinterest and YouTube to see more tasty meals and anything else I'm up to.

-Pumpkin Granola
+Pumpkin Spice Granola

 Ingredients